dhara-patel-2354/My-maps/README.md

 **HUE-based color storage** — Colors are stored as `Float` values (0.0–360.0) matching `BitmapDescriptorFactory` constants directly, so they can be passed straight to the Maps SDK with no conversion logic.

-**Real-time snapshot listeners** — `addSnapshotListener` on the dashboard means the map list updates instantly after any create or delete, with no manual refresh needed.

 **`@DocumentId` annotation** — Bound to the Kotlin data class so the Firestore document ID is automatically available, making targeted deletes clean without storing a separate ID field.

 ---